 The Collegiate Peaks boasts Mount Harvard as the highest peak while it ranks number 4 for highest summit throughout the conterminous United States.

 Mount Harvard has a rough total of six routes, all at Class 2.
-Of the six, two are snow-only routes, and one is a combo route.
+Of the six, two are snow-only routes that are best during winter months when snow is present, and one is a combo route.

 South Slopes is one of two standard routes used, this one is a roundtrip of roughly 14 miles.
 Beginning near the middle of Buena Vista, go west on Crossman Avenue (County Road 350), turn right onto County Road 361, and about a mile in taking a left onto the dirt County Road 365.
 The trailhead is about 5 miles ahead at the end of the road with a parking lot on the right for North Cottonwood Trailhead.